yash101/periscope/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## Motivation

-MIT License - see LICENSE file for details
 I can't tell if I have too much code or Alzheimer's.
 Either way, hopefully this project solves that issue.

+## License

+AGPLv3 - see LICENSE file for details